aarredon/nmpg-phonegap/README.md

 # New Mexico Programming Group - PhoneGap

-This is a simple Andriod camera application for New Mexico Programming Group (NMPG) using PhoneGap.
+This is a simple Android camera application for New Mexico Programming Group (NMPG) using PhoneGap.
 This code based on the 2.9.0 cordova.

 ## Mileage will vary